 While modest differences are to be expected between any estimate of tumor purity, if the pathology-based purity estimate is substantially higher (e.g., more than 20%) than the bioinformatics-based estimate provided on the report, you can increase the minimum purity setting to align with the estimate from pathology.
 For instance, if the Dovetail analysis estimates a sample’s tumor purity to be 30%, but its estimate from pathology is 80%, an increased minimum purity threshold of 0.5 (50%) or even 0.7 (70%) may help guide the tool to identify an improved purity solution.
 Furthermore, if a sample is known a priori to have very high purity (e.g., cell line), then it is suggested that all analyses are run with a minimum purity threshold of at least 0.8 (80%).

-Q. I purchased Dovetail Analysis Portal Credits for epigenetics analysis.
-How do I get my analysis started?
+Q: I purchased Dovetail Analysis Portal Credits for epigenetics feature analysis.
+How do I submit an epigenetic analysis run through the portal?

 Q: How do I view my analysis results?

-Once the analysis is completed, you will receive an email notification from one of our project managers.
-Log in to your account on the portal, then click on the "Analyze" tab in the top right corner of the page to access the results and explore the interactive features.
+Once the analysis is complete, you will receive an email notification.
+Log in to your account on the portal, then click on the “Analyze” tab in the top right corner of the page to access the results and explore the interactive features.

 Q: What deliverables will I receive from a run?